alteredorange/directus-sveltekit-blog-starter/README.md

 3. `pnpm i`  //or 'npm i' or 'yarn'
 4. `pnpm run dev` - This will start Directus on the standard port (http://localhost:8055) and Sveltekit on http://localhost:3000
 5. Visit the Directus dashboard to add posts
+6. Directus admin credentials: `admin@example.com` & `notsecureatall`
-6. Edit any styles or pages directly through the Sveltekit files
+7. Edit any styles or pages directly through the Sveltekit files

 ## Improvements and Suggestions